4.3. Hash, Lookup and Dictionary¶

 according to the rules of Python.

-In the midst of a call map.get(u)
+In the midst of a call map.get(u),

-in the depths of LinkedHashMap
+in the depths of LinkedHashMap,

 this test will identify correctly

-an entry previously made with map.put(s)
+an entry previously made with map.put(s).

 However,

-will not correctly retrieve
+map.get(s) will not correctly retrieve

-an entry previously made with map.put(u)
+an entry previously made with map.put(u),

-because s.equals(u)
+because s.equals(u) is false.

-if the argument is not a String
+String.equals(Object) is false if the argument is not a String.

 Likewise,

-will return true
+BigInteger.equals(Object) will return true only if

-the other object is a BigInteger
+the other object is a BigInteger.

 The several implementations of int

-(and bool
+(and bool and float)

 will therefore not report as equal when used as keys in a Java container